ohbm/hackathon2020/logistics.md

 {% collapse General computing requirements %}
 In addition to some software that we will list in the subsequent section, these are the general computing requirements:
 - Administrative access to your computer such that you can install software on your own.
-- If you're using Windows, the required version is Windows 10.
+- If you're using Windows, the required version is the 64 bit version of Windows 10.
+Please contact us if you don't have either MacOS, Linux, or a Windows 10 64-bit machine.
 {% endcollapse %}

 {% collapse Required software %}